squid-cache/squid-cache.github.io/SquidFaq/ConfiguringSquid.rst

 requests, information about firewall access, and various timeout information.

+== Where can I find examples and configuration for a Feature? ==

+There is still a fair bit of config knowledge buried in the old SquidFaq and Guide pages of this wiki.
+We are endeavoring to pull them into a layout easier to use.

+What we have so far is:

+ * The general background configuration info here on this page

+ * Specific feature descriptions pros/cons and some config are linked from the main SquidFaq in a features section.

+ * Any complex tuning stuff mixing features and specific demos in ConfigExamples and usually linked from the related features or FAQ pages as well.

 ==  Do you have a squid.conf example? ==

 Yes.

 For Squid 2.x and 3.0 after you ''make install'', a sample ''squid.conf.default'' file will exist in the ''etc'' directory under the Squid installation directory.

 From 2.6 the Squid developers also provide a set of Configuration Guides online.
-They list all the options each version of Squid can accept in its squid.conf file, including the current development test releases.
+They list all the options each version of Squid can accept in its squid.conf file

  * [[http://www.squid-cache.org/Versions/v2/2.6/cfgman/|Squid 2.6]] Configuration Guide
  * [[http://www.squid-cache.org/Versions/v2/2.7/cfgman/|Squid 2.7]] Configuration Guide
  * [[http://www.squid-cache.org/Versions/v3/3.0/cfgman/|Squid 3.0]] Configuration Guide
  * [[http://www.squid-cache.org/Versions/v3/3.1/cfgman/|Squid 3.1]] Configuration Guide

+including guides for the current development test releases

  * [[http://www.squid-cache.org/Versions/v2/HEAD/cfgman/|Squid 2-HEAD]] Configuration Guide
  * [[http://www.squid-cache.org/Versions/v3/HEAD/cfgman/|Squid 3-HEAD]] Configuration Guide